dhanu0503/Design-and-Implementation-of-an-8-Bit-Multiplexer-Using-Cadence-EDA-Tools/README.md

 ### Results:

-The 8-bit multiplexer was successfully implemented using Cadence tools.
+&emsp;&emsp;The 8-bit multiplexer was successfully implemented using Cadence tools.
 Simulation results confirmed the correct functionality of the multiplexer for different input selections, allowing the desired 8-bit input to be routed to the output based on the control signals.